top of page

 treasurer

-Grace is a junior studying Human Biology with a minor in Environment and Health.
+Grace is a senior studying Human Biology with a minor in Environment and Health.

-Grace joined WoCo because she cares deeply about empowering others, advocating for change, and bringing awareness to issues that impact our community.
-She is passionate about gender equity, inclusion, and feminism, and she hopes to create a safe space for her fellow MSU students while being a part of meaningful initiatives and events.
+Grace joined WoCo because she cares deeply about empowering women*s voices, advocating for change, and bringing awareness to issues that impact our campus.
+She is passionate about gender equity, inclusion, and feminism, and hopes to help others find community.
+She also wants to create a safe and supportive space for her fellow MSU students while being a part of meaningful initiatives and engaging events.

 Jennifer Choe